roshanrazz/reward-points/README.md

 #### 5. All the test case passes.

 ## Endpoints
+### You can use live link as it is deployed on server.
+Just replace localhost with 129.146.132.231.
+Cannot gurantee if it works all the time.
 ### List all users
 GET -> http://localhost:8080/api/v1/users
 ### Get a single user